Windows Cleaning Toolkit is a rogue anti-spyware program from the

 Please be patient as it may take a few minutes for the updates to finish downloading.

-Please select the Deep Scan option and then click on the Scan button.
-The Deep Scan option will take the longest time to scan your computer, but will also be the most thorough.
+Please select the Full Scan option to begin scanning your computer for infections.
+The Full Scan option will take the longest time to scan your computer, but will also be the most thorough.
 As you are here to clean infections, it is worth the wait to make sure your computer is properly scanned.

 - Please reboot your computer into the normal Windows mode and when you are back at your normal Windows desktop or Windows Start Screen please continue with the next step.